MASKS REQUIRED INDOORS

 What we’re doing to keep you safe

-Because we take the health and safety of our guests and staff seriously we have gone above and beyond federal, state and local social-distancing requirements.
+Because we take the health and safety of our guests and staff seriously we have gone above and beyond federal, state and local requirements.
 We have increased our cleaning protocols and require all staff to wear masks.

 We have retained a special cleaning crew to bio-sanitize the entire facility and has certified the restaurant is virus free (including Covid, Flu and other common viruses).